HVAC Schools in Georgia

 West Central Technical College provides a PAHRA-accredited career diploma and certificates in air conditioning technology with sub-specializations for A/C electrical technicians, repairers, technician assistants, and installers.
 The 51-credit air conditioning technology diploma program is the most robust of all West Central’s offerings and prepares students for job acquisition, retention, and advancement.

-Coursework in the diploma program and the 12- to 20-credit certificate programs include refrigeration system components; HVAC-R electrical fundamentals; electrical motors; air conditioning systems application and installation; gas heat; heat pumps and related systems; and troubleshooting air conditioning systems.
+Coursework in the diploma program and the 12- to 20-credit certificate programs includes refrigeration system components, HVAC-R electrical fundamentals, electrical motors, air conditioning systems application and installation, gas heat, heat pumps and related systems, and troubleshooting air conditioning systems.

 • Location: Carrollton, Georgia; LaGrange, Georgia